Lightmatter/django-hydra/docs/source/prerequisites.rst

 macOS
 *************

-To install on a mac based operating system, you can use the install script to setup everything.
+To install on a mac based operating system, you can use the install script to set up everything.

-Run the following script block to get setup:
+Run the following script block to get set up:

 .. code-block:: console